WarBuggy/in254/design.md

 ## Release & Ticket Home

-* Once an inmate has earned and saved the required amount of credits, they receive their “ticket home.”
+* Once an inmate has earned and saved the required amount of credits, they receive their "ticket home."
 * Release is fully automated and overseen by AI subsystems; the inmate is beamed out of the colony to the cargo shuttle upon its arrival, then transported to the nearest central space hub.
 * After release, all neural link access and work assignments are terminated.
 * Inmates retain any personal possessions and unspent credits.
 Items purchased for their bunker may be taken or left behind entirely at the inmate’s discretion.